jdebroin/sipcall/src/main/config/sipcallclient/README.md

 lasipcallctrl.js is a sample node.js module to demonstrate how to use SipCallServer to do load tests.

+laagentctrl.js is a sample node.js module to simulate Nuance Automation Assist agents.

+latest.js combines these 2 modules to do an end-to-end load test.

 ## Install

 Download these files to some empty directory and run: